LaxarJS/laxar-uikit/docs/api/lib.formatter.md

 #### <a id="create"></a>create( type, optionalOptions )

-Creates a function to format values of a given type to their according string representations.
+Creates a function to format values of a given type to a configurable string representations.
 If a value has the wrong type to be formatted using the configured `type`, the format function throws a `TypeError`.

-Note that date and time values are only accepted as simple [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) strings.
-Possible input could thus be `'2014-03-12'` for a date and `'16:34:52'` for time, respectively.
+When formatting values for display as date or time, the full datetime should always be passed if available; either as a Date-object, or as a full [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) string, including timezone.
+To format a date without time or to format a time-of-day, the respective ISO-formatted portions can be passed instead, without TZ information.
+Finally, the string "NOW" can be used which always results in the current local date/time.

+Acceptable *input* values for
+   - date: `"NOW", new Date(), "2014-03-22T14:52:03.444Z", "2014-03-22"`
+   - time: `"NOW", new Date(), "2014-03-22T14:52:03.444Z", "14:52:03"`

-The formatter for type `'string'` simply triggers the `toString` method of the given argument. `null` and `undefined` result in the empty string.
+The formatter for type `'string'` simply triggers the `toString` method of the given argument, while `null` and `undefined` result in the empty string.

 ##### Parameters